 Sexuality can be understood in the African context through the stories of creation which are found in African religions.
 A common feature is that human beings appear on earth in pairs, as male and female, as husband and wife, right from the time of creation by divine providence.
 In most of these myths, the husband was created first and then the wife.
 In other myths, however, man and woman appear at the same time very much like in the first biblical story of creation in Gen. 1:26.
-The purpose of sexuality in these myths is procreation, although in Genesis 2 the purpose of marriage is companionship, not to be alone, procreation as the primary purpose of human sexuality.
+The purpose of sexuality in these myths is procreation, although in Genesis 2 the purpose of marriage is companionship, not to be alone, procreation is not mentioned.
+But most African societies insist on procreation as the primary purpose of human sexuality.